Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 4. The device must have a keyboard: To play the game the device must contain Keyboard.

 Adi J:
-1.Programing Language:  The game implemented with python script.
+1. Programing Language:  The game implemented with python script.
 The game must be developed in Unity 2D display, control, and Audio
 2. Platform: The game must be played on mobile, and computer and it is a combination of software and hardware.
 3. Levels: It is a level-based game, and it contains a total of 3 levels.
 The user completed level by level.
 They can develop their skills and go to the levelers.
 4. Use cases: The use cases are improving the player experiences and faster gameplay.
 Examples: Increase gameplay: Get some rewards and increase the lifetime.